Apostrophe-Corp/Reach-DAO-Workshop/WORKSHOP.md

 Let's now compare your answers with ours:

-- The `id` will be represented with a `UInt`.
+- The `id` will be represented by a `UInt`.
-- The `title` will be represented with `Bytes(25)` (Bytes with a maximum of 25 characters).
+- The `title` will be represented by `Bytes(25)` (Bytes with a maximum of 25 characters).
-- The `link` will be represented with `Bytes(150)` (Bytes with a maximum of 150 characters), considering the length of most URLs.
+- The `link` will be represented by `Bytes(150)` (Bytes with a maximum of 150 characters), considering the length of most URLs.
-- The `description` will be represented with `Bytes(180)` (Bytes with a maximum of 180 characters), for a really short description.
+- The `description` will be represented by `Bytes(180)` (Bytes with a maximum of 180 characters), for a really short description.
-- The `owner` will be represented with `Address`.
-In order to maintain anonymity, using only the wallet address of the proposer as a means of identification is sufficient (at least for now).
+- The `owner` will be represented by an `Address`.
+In order to maintain anonymity, using only the wallet address of the proposer as a means of identification is sufficient.
-- The `deadline` will be represented with `UInt`, as it is a relative time delta signifying a change in block number.
+- The `deadline` will be represented by a `UInt`, as it is a relative time delta signifying a change in block number.

-Now the Admin would like to deploy the main contract, and a user could create proposal.
+Now the Admin would like to deploy the main contract, and a user could create a proposal.
 How do we pass this to the backend?

 We'll now introduce another proposal property to the Deployer interface: